Peach-24/Peach-24/README.md

 # Hello, I'm Josh 👋

 I'm a former journalist who has swapped writing stories for writing code.
-I'm currently looking for a junior software developer role, graduate scheme, or apprenticeship.
+I'm currently working as a Developer for an e-commerce company called Naturecan, where I help create enjoyable digital experiences for customers all over the world.

 ## Some of my favourite projects (pinned below) 🚀
 + **Album Club** - A responsive React-based web app that my friends and I use for our weekly album listening club.
 We use the app to suggest albums and write reviews, in a bid to vary our own music digest.
 Made use of Firebase Firestore to store data.